jer-lim/barrens/README.md

 ## Setup

-You'll need to have **AllowOverride All** enabled for the install directory in Apache and the **Rewrite** Apache extension enabled.
+You'll need to have `AllowOverride All` for the install directory in your Apache config and the `rewrite` Apache extension enabled.

-TODO - Composer
+### Composer

+If you haven't already, [install Composer](https://getcomposer.org/doc/00-intro.md).

+This section: when Packagist support is added